 Because writing is a form of art, a creative expression by which you reveal something to the world, it is often inspired by the other art that can be found all around us.
-For me, Pinterest has actually been a great piece to help me with my motivation.
-I have boards on there where I can pin quotes and artwork of all kinds, relating to other stories I greatly admire, to my own works, or to nothing in particular.
-The picture on the left is one such example of something I've pinned.
-These images inspire something in me, and light that spark that allows me to create.
+Pinterest has actually been a great piece to help me with my motivation.
+I have boards where I can pin quotes and artwork of all kinds, relating to other stories I greatly admire, to my own works, or to nothing in particular.

 Similarly, great music (I work well with movie scores) can help you gain inspiration and motivation.
 If it connects with you, there's something there to feed off of.
 Use it!

-The primary reason you should be writing is in order to gain something out of it for yourself personally and emotionally - whether that's an indefinable thing or a specific catharsis you're looking for.
-When I write, often it's because I'm in a period of some confusion or conflict (aka always) and writing is my way of straightening out my thoughts.
+The primary reason to write is in order to gain something out of it personally and emotionally--whether that's an indefinable thing or a specific catharsis you're looking for.
+When I write, often it's because I'm in a period of some confusion or conflict, and writing is my way of straightening out my thoughts.

 So the conflicts and questions in my life motivate me as well.
 If I want to understand or know something, I'll write about it.
 If I'm trying to clean up a particular concept in my mind, inevitably it turns into a novel.

-Now, I'm going to repeat what I said in the last section - you should be your own motivation.
-Writing only because you want fame or you want others to be proud of you or because people enjoy your work isn't going to do you any good in the end.
+Now, again, you should be your own motivation.
+Writing only because you want others to be proud of you isn't going to do you any good in the end.
 It has to be more intrinsic than that.

-However, when you're in a tough place, those very people, your friends, family, and fans, can be what drives you forward that last inch.
-Hopefully, if you're a serious writer, you've shown some people your work - and some of them have become your fans, not just as a person, but as a writer.
-If you haven't gotten to that stage yet, you at least have friends and family who want you to succeed in life and are eager to support you.
-You can even indulge yourself (but just a little) by imagining the future masses of fans you may acquire when your work is published.
+However, when you're in a tough place, those very people--your friends, family, and fans--can be what drives you that last inch.
+Hopefully, you've shown some people your work, and some of them have become your fans.
+If you haven't gotten to that stage yet, look to friends and family who want you to succeed in life and are eager to support you.
+You can even indulge yourself by imagining the future masses of fans you may acquire when your work is published.

-If you're in a rut, and writing for yourself isn't quite doing it, then think of them.
-Think of the people who love and support you, think of those who want to read your work and are as eager to see it out in the world as you are.
+If you're in a rut, and writing for yourself isn't quite doing it, then do that.
+Think of the people who love and support you; think of those who want to read your work and are as eager to see it out in the world as you are.
 Use them as a stepping stone.
 Take their enthusiasm, and make it your own!